 CNC machines produce all types of products, from tiny smartphone and computer components to implants that go into people’s bodies, like knee replacements.
 To control CNC machines and ensure the product creation process goes smoothly, CNC machinists are in charge of the operations and output.

-If you enjoy working with your hands, have a passion for building things and are interested in computers and topics like math, a career as a CNC machinist might be ideal for you.
-In this guide, learn what a CNC machinist is, what a CNC machinist's typical job duties are, how to become a CNC machinist, and what CNC machinist salary and job outlook figures are.
+If you enjoy working with your hands, have a passion for building things, and are interested in computers and topics like math, a CNC machinist career might be ideal for you.
+In this guide, learn what a CNC machinist is, what a CNC machinist's typical job duties are, how to become a CNC machinist and what CNC machinist salary and job outlook figures are.

 What Is a CNC Machinist?